 A lot of photographers only concern themselves with two things, sharpness and bokeh, but for me personally, a lens needs to have character.
 The Sigma 50mm f/1.4 Art is a sharp lens, corner to corner, and the bokeh is pretty good as well.
 Compared to the Nikon 58mm f/1.4G, a lens that isn’t as sharp and is actually pretty soft in the corners, the Sigma lacks that something special.

 The Sigma 35mm f/1.4 Art has that something special and immediately won me over.
-The Sigma 24mm f/1.4 Art was a tough one, being that it does perform very similar to the Nikon version, but it ended up winning me over and put an extra $1,000 in my pocket after selling my Nikon.best wide angle lens for your dSLR]
+The Sigma 24mm f/1.4 Art was a tough one, being that it does perform very similar to the Nikon version, but it ended up winning me over and put an extra $1,000 in my pocket after selling my Nikon.[If you’re interested in other wide angle lens options available, check out this post on the best wide angle lens for your dSLR]

 Built like the other Art series lenses, the Sigma 24mm f/1.4 Art has that cold metal feel to it in your hands, not cheap plastic like the Nikon version.